forestryio/forestry.io/hugo/content/blog/hugo-support--sorting-for-pages-and-more.md

 ---
 Hi guys,

 How is it going with Forestry?
-We just made a big change to how we handle Hugo Imports and I’d love to tell you a little bit about some smaller UI changes - I recommend opening Forestry and try as you go.
+We just made a big change to how we handle Hugo Imports and introduced a new sorting feature.
+You might also like how we organized the Front Matter section into Templates and Partials.

 ---